 The free-Greek army marches to meet the Persian forces at the narrow corridor that marks their entranceway to Greece and a critical tactical stronghold.
 Bloody, ferocious destruction ensues.

 Gates of Fire is renowned for its accuracy, detailing of the training and combat tactics of the Spartans, which gave them the ability to even consider such a heroic feat.
 Although the book is unlikely to be to the taste of many younger readers with graphic accounts of war (among other strongly adult themes), older teens/young adults with a taste for battle may well enjoy the carnage!

 *Disclaimer – I’m actually the author of this novel.
-However, I feel it belongs on the list thanks to the diversity it offers in the world of martial arts fiction that is flooded with tales of Ninja, Samurai and Shaolin.
+However, I feel it belongs on the list thanks to the diversity it offers from the usual Ninja and Samurai tales.

 Where Tigers Roam follows the path of a teenage brother and sister Peter and Sophie Wallace.
 In 1935, they travel deep into the treacherous highlands between Northern Vietnam and Southern China as part of a missionary group.
 When their party are attacked and their parents murdered, Peter awakens in a remote village with fractured memories, whilst Sophie is forced into the polygamous household of the local warlord that killed her family.

 As death comes calling, Peter is rescued by a Taoist Master who trains him and his companion in the ways of the sword, staff and fist.
 Meanwhile, Sophie sets about freeing herself from a life of imprisonment at all costs.
 The pair both embark on epic journeys through the forests and mountains of the highlands, surviving against enemies and the wilderness in an all-or-nothing struggle for family, revenge, redemption, and escape.